frida/frida-website/_posts/2019-05-15-frida-12-5-released.markdown

   process is not followed.
 Kudos to [@gebing][] for the fix.
 - Module export lookups no longer fail on Android apps' own modules.

+### Changes in 12.5.9

+- Our libc shim now includes *memcpy()*, making it safe to hook.
+Thanks to [Giovanni Rocca][] for debugging and contributing the fix.
+- *Interceptor.flush()* now also works even when a thread has temporarily released the JS lock, e.g. while calling a *NativeFunction*.
+- Android Java integration no longer crashes intermittently during ART exception delivery, e.g. when hooking *ClassLoader.loadClass()*.
+Kudos to [Jake Van Dyke][] and [Giovanni Rocca][] for helping track this one down.
+This bug has been around for as long as ART has been supported, so this fix is worth celebrating. 🎉
+- Android Java integration no longer crashes processes where the *JDWP* transport cannot be started.

 [V8]: https://v8.dev/
 [Duktape]: https://duktape.org/
 [Gum]: https://github.com/frida/frida-gum